-- a score of at least 600 in a modern foreign language or 650 in Latin on the College Board SAT II subject test taken prior to matriculation at the College;
+- a score of at least 600 in a modern foreign language or 650 in Latin on the College Board SAT II subject test taken before you enter W&M,

-- completion of a college language course taught in the original language at or above the 202 level;
+- completion of a college language course at or above the 202/203 level at William & Mary,

-- one of the languages taught at the College of William and Mary was the language of instruction in the high school from which the student graduated;
+- one of the languages taught at W&M was the language of instruction in the high school from which the student graduated,

-- the student has scored "intermediate" or higher on the ACTFL standardized test for this language
+- a score of "intermediate" or higher on the ACTFL standardized test (both OPI and WPT) for this language.

-Students seeking to demonstrate proficiency in a modern foreign language not currently offered at William and Mary may do so by documenting one of the following:
+Students seeking to demonstrate proficiency in a modern foreign language not currently offered at William & Mary may do so by documenting one of the following:

-- that you have scored "intermediate" or higher on the ACTFL standardized test for this language.
+- that you have scored "intermediate" or higher on the ACTFL standardized test (both OPI and WPT) for this language.